Shriek (character): Fictional character biography

-When Dr. Ashley Kafka brings Malcolm McBride near Shriek's cell, Shriek recognizes Malcolm as her "son" Carrion, breaks out of her room, and escapes from Ravencroft with Malcolm.
+When Ashley Kafka brings Malcolm McBride near Shriek's cell at Ravencroft, Shriek recognizes Malcolm as her "son" Carrion, breaks out of her room, and escapes from Ravencroft with Malcolm.
 Agitated by Malcolm's refusal to acknowledge her as his mother, Shriek becomes violent towards him, and uses her powers to turn him back into Carrion after an encounter with Spider-Man, who Shriek plans on making her new "husband" after sensing a growing darkness within him.
 In an attempt to make Carrion fully embrace her as his mother, Shriek takes him to Beatrice McBride, the biological mother of Malcolm, with the intent of having Carrion murder the woman.
 The duo are tracked by Spider-Man, and in the ensuing brawl, Shriek abandons her plans to convert Spider-Man to her side, and forces Carrion to choose between her and Beatrice.
-The distraught Carrion instead begins to commit suicide with his own powers, which Beatrice tries to stop, stating, "Do you think my life matters?
-Do you think I wouldn't sacrifice myself a thousand times over to save my child?" when Shriek tells her that she will be killed by contact with Carrion.
-Touched, Shriek absorbs the Carrion virus, incapacitating herself, and turning Carrion back into Malcolm.
+The distraught Carrion instead begins to commit suicide with his own powers, which Beatrice tries to stop.
+Shriek absorbs the Carrion virus, incapacitating herself, and returning Carrion to his human form.

-Shriek is readmitted to Ravencroft, where the dormant Carrion virus (which she had been treating like an unborn child) is extracted from her by the Jackal.
-Later, Shriek is brought on as a juror in Judas Traveller's mock trial of Spider-Man in the basement of Ravencroft.
-Shriek and the other members of the jury deem Spider-Man guilty of ruining lives and creating supervillains, but before they can execute their sentence of death they are returned to their cells and have their memories altered by Traveller.

 The symbiote-enhanced Shriek in Carnage #4.
 Art by Clayton Crain.

-She appears in Brand New Day as one of the villains in the Bar With No Name.
-After Carnage is returned to Earth by Hall Industries, the company purchases Ravencroft with the intention of using Shriek (who had been responding well to the treatment being administered to her by Doctor Tanis Nieves) as a power source for the Carnage symbiote, which had been separated from Cletus Kasady.
+After Carnage is returned to Earth by Hall Industries, the company purchases Ravencroft with the intention of using Shriek as a power source for the Carnage symbiote.
 Shriek is brought to Hall Industries, where exposure to the Carnage symbiote, coupled with her witnessing guards beating Doppelganger (who had been attempting to rescue her) causes her to snap, and return to homicidal mania.
-After Cletus reunites with his symbiote, Shriek and Doppelganger aid him in causing chaos throughout New York City, with Shriek gaining additional powers from another symbiote (which gives her a third arm, and covers half of her face) that Carnage's had spawned.
-Growing fearful of Shriek, the symbiote leaves her in favor of Nieves, its initial host, to create Scorn, who forces Shriek to use her powers to weaken Carnage, allowing Spider-Man and Iron Man to defeat him.
-In the aftermath, Shriek is rendered comatose after Scorn damages her brain.
+After Cletus Kasady reunites with his symbiote, Shriek and Doppelganger aid him in causing chaos throughout New York City, with Shriek gaining additional powers from another symbiote that Carnage had spawned.
+Growing fearful of Shriek, the symbiote leaves her in favor of Tanis Nieves, its initial host, to create Scorn.
+Shriek is rendered comatose after Scorn damages her brain.